-I am an ecosystem ecologist who combines empirical and modeling techniques to understand the effects of environmental change on the physiological processes governing the fluxes of carbon, water, and nutrients in forest ecosystems.
+I am a forest biogeochemist and ecophysiologist who combines empirical and modeling techniques to understand the effects of environmental change on the physiological processes governing the fluxes of carbon, water, and nutrients in forest ecosystems.
 I am an assistant professor in the Department of Biology at West Virginia University and am currently accepting applications for PhD students.
 If you are interested in joining my lab, please fill out this Google Form or send an email to the address linked on my Contact page.

 Check out our new publication in Nature Climate Change led by Tara Hudiburg where we review the impacts of wildfire on terrestrial ecosystem carbon dynamics across the globe!

 I am so excited to share that we (Dr. Eddie Brzostek, Dr. Ember Morrissey and myself) have received funding from the National Science Foundation to investigate how eastern US forest ecosystems recover from decades of acid rain in the Fernow Experimental Forest in West Virginia.
 Through this project we are fortunate to work with local middle school students to increase engagement in the scientific process from their own backyard.
 Stay tuned for what we find!

 I am thrilled to announce I will be starting as an assistant professor at West Virginia University starting December 2023.
 Research in the lab will be focused around forest biogeochemistry in the context of changes in climate and atmospheric chemistry!
 I will be posting formal ads for postdocs and graduate students in the coming months.
 Please watch this space and reach out if you have interest in joining the team!